james-see/findpi/README.md

 # find-pi

+## What
-Find all the raspberry pi devices on your network really fast using multithreading in Python 3.x
+Find all the raspberry pi devices on your network really fast using multithreading in Python 3.x and find them fast.

+## Why

+I was sick of waiting forever for the arp / nmap commands to work single-threaded.

+Also, arp only works for devices you have seen previously, so you could easily miss things.

 ## Usage